TLPcoder/hystrix-controller-oop-js/README.md

         })
  ```

- **addCommand:** Lets the developer add a command to their hystix commands.
+ **addCommand:** Lets the developer add a command to their hystix.
 The method takes a normal hystrix config object as an argument.
+Will add the new command to the hystrix-contoller state and serviceCommands.

  ```javascipt
     const HystrixController = require('hystrix-controller')